 \paragraph{Ethical considerations} We do not actually poison any datasets.
 For all URLs we own, we return a 404 Not Found response; so from the perspective of a dataset downloader our purchasing of the domain is completely transparent.
-We further place a \texttt{robots.txt} file to prevent typical web-scrapers from crawling our domains---this is unlikely to impact dataset downloads since dataset crawlers ignore this file.
+We also place a \texttt{robots.txt} file to prevent typical web-scrapers from crawling our domains---this is unlikely to impact dataset downloads since dataset crawlers ignore this file.
 Finally, a request to the root domain returns a 403 Forbidden with a response body explaining that this domain is part of a research study.
-In this response we list a contact email address and also offer to return this domain to the original owner in case it was allowed to expire accidentally.
+This response lists a contact email address and offers to return the domain to the original owner in case it was allowed to expire accidentally.
 We have not received any contact on this address.
-Appendix~\ref{sec:landing} contains the text of our landing web page.
+Appendix~\ref{sec:landing} contains the text of our landing page.

 Our data collection is minimally invasive.
 When searching for expired domains, we limit our DNS requests to 500/second, we only ask for the cost of purchasing the top-10,000 domains in each dataset, and only eventually purchase six.
 This research study was deemed ``exempt'' by our institution's IRB.

-This research study was deemed ``exempt'' by the ETH Zurich IRB.
-Google does not have an IRB, but the research plan was reviewed by experts at Google in areas including ethics, human subjects research, policy, legal, security, privacy, and anti-abuse.